Basicprogrammer10/connorcode-writing/programming/why-i-love-rust.md

 ### ⛔️ Error Messages

 One thing rust is often praised for is its error messages.
-They not only tell you what the problem is but will typically tell how to fix it.
+They not only tell you what the problem is but can even tell you how to fix it.

 Starting off with a rather simple example: